Plan your early retirement through 401(k) plans with this guide.

 401(k) Early Retirement Strategies You Can Use to Tap into Your Assets Early

 The IRS-issued Rule 72(t) allows account holders to withdraw penalty-free.
 It works as long as they take them in at least 5 substantially equal periodic payments (SEPPs).

 This period can run for as long as 5 years.
 One will need the advice of a specialist for help on how to set up a 72(t) distribution.

 Again, the amount withdrawn for early retirement will incur an income tax deduction.
 It’s advisable to seek the advice of an expert to help avoid incurring a 72(t) distribution penalty if one is thinking of this option.

 2. Roll Over Your 401(k) to a Roth IRA

-You can convert your 401(k) balance to a Roth IRA and then, withdraw the money penalty-free.
+You can convert your 401(k) balance to a Roth IRA and then withdraw the money penalty-free.
 However, you can only tap into these funds 5 years after you roll them over.
-So please, make adjustments if you intend to take this route.
+So please, make adjustments in your retirement savings if you intend to take this route.
 It’s better to talk to an expert about this to avoid any mistakes when you decide to roll over your 401(k) retirement to a Roth IRA.

 3. Make 401(k) Early Retirement Withdrawals at Age 55

 If it’s a possibility to make compromises to one’s early retirement life plans, then one can try retiring at 55.
 This way, the account holder can make penalty-free withdrawals.